Interfaces + Open Design / Applied

 01

 Start with this video's job: Use Open Design as a production surface for fast visual iteration, then verify the result with screenshots and design critique.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Reference" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:11, where the video says: “concrete examples so that you can really see where it shines.
 So, the repo is called open design.
 It's local first.
 You can bring your own key so you can use any coding agency I that you use...”

 02